choderalab/yank/docs/algorithms.rst

 .. warning:: Symmetry corrections for symmetric ligands are **not** automatically applied; see Ref :cite:`Boresch2003` and :cite:`Mobley2006:orientational-restraints` for more information on correcting for ligand symmetry.

+RMSD restraints (``RMSD``)
+""""""""""""""""""""""""""

+If the RMSD restraints are used, the ligand and protein atoms are restrained via a flat-bottom harmonic restraint applied to the least-squares RMSD: ``lambda_restraints * step(RMSD - RMSD0) * (K_RMSD/2) * (RMSD - RMSD0)^2``

+Standard use of RMSD restraints to define the binding mode to evaluate is to leave these restraints on throughout the entire alchemical protocol.

+If the receptor and ligand atom sets are not defined, receptor CA atoms (``name CA`` selection for MDTraj) and ligand heavy atoms are used.

+.. warning:: The RMSD restraints must also be applied in the solvent phase of the calculation, but this is not implemented yet.

+.. warning:: No standard state correction is yet computed for RMSD restraints.
+This will likely be applied in the solvent phase by
+             releasing the ligand into a defined volume that is then corrected to the standard-state volume.

+.. warning:: Symmetry corrections for symmetric ligands are **not** automatically applied; see Ref :cite:`Boresch2003` and :cite:`Mobley2006:orientational-restraints` for more information on correcting for ligand symmetry.

 Restraint Selection Flowchart
 -----------------------------